carpentries/carpentries.org/content/posts/2025/06/announcing-withdrawal-of-nsf-pose-proposal.md

 layout: page
 authors: ["Erin Becker", "Kari L. Jordan"]
 teaser: "Due to NSF’s new requirements preventing awardees operating programs that advance or promote DEI, The Carpentries has withdrawn our application for funding."
-title: "Announcing withdrawal of NSF Pathways to Enable Open-Source Ecosystems Proposal"
+title: "Announcing Withdrawal of NSF Pathways to Enable Open-Source Ecosystems Proposal"
 date: 2025-06-09
 time: "18:00:00"
 tags: ["Core Values", "Grants"]